atomjack/wpengine-helper/README.md

 # WP Engine Helper

-A Chrome extension to add extra functionality to the WP Engine Dashboard.
+A Firefox extension to add extra functionality to the WP Engine Dashboard.

 ### Features